What Is Piano Tuning And How Much Does It Cost To Tune A Piano?

 We always tell people to buy the best piano they can afford, because quality shows not only in the sound performance, but in the components that hold pitch and make the instrument an investment that will last many lifetimes.

 Working with an experienced technician is a big step in helping a piano hold its tune.
 Some tuners have “a way” with pianos and the right amount of pressure and just the right touch for more stability.
 In the industry, it’s said they do tunings that “stick.”
 Getting references and recommendations from reliable and knowledgeable sources all helps.
 You might want to find that tuner who is familiar with the brand of your piano, (especially if it’s European, high-end, antique, or “special” in any way), heeds your preferences, and is skilled in full maintenance.
-For example technicians that work on Fazioli pianos are supplied with factory training and tools.

 Paying attention to the location of your piano and how the temperatures will affect it is another way of helping.
 Hot sun, floor and wall heaters, window air conditioners, and wet condensation on windows next to a piano can have detrimental effects on the overall health of the instrument as well as the tuning.
 Stability in climate is key.